 As you shift from one project to another, you can pretty much sum up, freelancing brings versatility to your work, introduces you to a variety of genres and experiences, while giving you a chance to lead a wholesome lifestyle, with flexible work schedules and a comfortable work environment.

-That being said, freelancing requires dedication and putting in enormous efforts since one has to find work on their own, and sometimes might be dealing with multiple clients at the same time.
+That being said, freelancing requires dedication and putting in enormous effort since one has to find work on their own, and sometimes might be dealing with multiple clients at the same time.
 The rising number of freelancers in India shows how fast this is gaining popularity.

-Why To Choose Freelancing Over Regular Job?
+Why Choose Freelancing Over Regular Job?

 If you are an independent, free-willed worker, you are already familiar with the frustration of being forced to work on substandard jobs, dealing with difficult clients dissatisfied with your working style, impossible deadlines and the preferential culture of quantity over quality.
 Freelancing, on the other hand, allows one to choose their own clients, create and develop their own working style, opt to undertake projects one wishes to work on and conclusively, leads to personal growth and development.